smerckel/adcpreader/doc/source/transformations.rst

 The rdi_transforms module defines a number of classes to transform between two coordinate systems.
 Each transformation is a single step transformation.
-That is, only (bidrectional) transformations between BEAM and XYZ, XYZ and FSU, and FSU and ENU are implemented.
+That is, only (bidrectional) transformations between BEAM and XYZ, XYZ and SFU, and SFU and ENU are implemented.
 An instance that transforms between other coordinate system combinations than those listed above, can be simply obtained by left multiplying instances of those single step transformations.